Jujubalandia/AMYNK/README.md

 - Multi lingual enabled
 - Auto detect language end to end of the user interaction (phone, objects, etc)
-- Being able schedule times to take medicine
+- Being able to schedule times to take medicine
-- Being able remember when the user need to take the medicine
+- Being able to remember when the user need to take the medicine
 - Apple Play Store
 - Google Play Store